José María Arizmendiarrieta: Cooperative university

-At the beginning of 1961, Arizmendiarrieta began to structure the idea of a new Professional School with a higher academic level in the Alto Deba Valley, with opening centers in the three main towns, Mondragon, Bergara and Oñati, which had a population of 50,000 inhabitants.
-As an indispensable condition for the development of industrial cooperatives, he wanted students well trained by the best teachers in workshops and laboratories, who were close to the levels of research and development of the leading European countries.
-And this would facilitate the interrelation with companies.In 1963, works began on the new Professional School in Iturripe, designed to house 1,500 students who would gradually reach the degree of Official, High Level Vocational Cycle studies, and Technical Engineering, officially inaugurated in 1967.
-An important peculiarity was that the School's partners belonged to the cooperative and non-cooperative companies of the Valley, the teachers, and also the students, having the three parties representation in the Assembly and the Governing Council.
+At the beginning of 1961, Arizmendiarrieta began to structure the idea of a new Professional School with a higher academic level in the Alto Deba Valley, with opening centers in the three main towns, Mondragon, Bergara and Oñati, which together had a population of 50,000 inhabitants.
+As an indispensable condition for the development of industrial cooperatives, he wanted students well trained by the best teachers in workshops and laboratories who were close to the levels of research and development of the leading European countries.
+And this would facilitate the interrelation with companies.In 1963, work began on the new Professional School in Iturripe, designed to house 1,500 students, who would gradually reach the degree of Official, High Level Vocational Cycle Studies, and Technical Engineering, officially inaugurated in 1967.
+An important peculiarity was that the school's partners belonged to the cooperative and non-cooperative companies of the valley, the teachers, and also the students, having representation in the Assembly and the Governing Council.

-At that time, he developed the MEDUO University Project - School Association of the University of Oñati - which it made public in 1965, taking as historical endorsement the old Sancti Spiritus University, created in 1545 and in operation until 1902.
-Its decentralized and joint proposal foresaw locating engineering related to mechanics, electronics and machine tools in Mondragon, commerce and business administration degrees in Oñati, and chemicals linked to the textile industry in Bergara.
-In addition, he proposed a "popular and social" university, which should pay attention to the practical application of the principle of equal educational opportunities, so that it would be a driving force for development through the institutionalization of lifelong learning.
+At that time, he developed the MEDUO University Project, involving the School Association of the University of Oñati, made public in 1965, and taking as its historical inspiration the old Sancti Spiritus University, created in 1545 and in operation until 1902.
+Its decentralizing approach involved locating engineering related to mechanics, electronics and machine tools in Mondragon, commerce and business administration degrees in Oñati, and chemicals linked to the textile industry in Bergara.
+In addition, he proposed a 'popular and social' university, which should pay attention to the practical application of the principle of equal educational opportunities, so that it would be a driving force for development through the institutionalization of lifelong learning.
 The project turned out to be too ambitious for the time, and it was not until 1997 that the current Mondragon University was established.

 County Cooperative Group

-In the Laboral Kutxa's Annual Report of 1961, Arizmendiarrieta explained his ideas on intra- and inter-cooperative cooperation as an element of solidarity to achieve personal and collective promotion.
+In the Laboral Kutxa's Annual report of 1961, Arizmendiarrieta explained his ideas on intra- and inter-cooperative cooperation as an element of solidarity to achieve personal and collective advancement.
 He proposed an adequate process of capitalization by indirect means, and at the same time an indispensable formula of development through industrial concentration.